What is the Eastern Maine Coastal Current Collaborative?

-What is the State of the Science Conference?
+What was the State of the Science Conference?

-State of the Science is a two-day conference to discuss ecosystem-based fisheries management in Eastern Maine, bringing together experts from local governments, fishing, science, and academic communities.
-The conference is the first step toward producing a comprehensive understanding of our current knowledge of Eastern Maine’s watersheds, intertidal, nearshore, and offshore ecosystems.
-The conference, which takes place June 17-18, 2019 in Machias, is hosted by the EM3C partners.
+State of the Science was a two-day conference to discuss ecosystem-based fisheries management in Eastern Maine, which brought together experts from local governments, fishing, science, and academic communities.
+The conference was the first step toward producing a comprehensive understanding of our current knowledge of Eastern Maine’s watersheds, intertidal, nearshore, and offshore ecosystems.
+The conference, took place on June 17-18, 2019 in Machias, and was hosted by the EM3C partners.